 • Abbott, L. (2013).
 "The use of drama to support literacy learning in primary schools: A systematic review."
 Research in Drama Education, 18(4), 378-394.
 Examines the evidence base for drama-based learning approaches including Mantle of the Expert.

 • Fleming, M. (2017).
 "The Literary Arts in Mantle of the Expert."
 Journal of Aesthetic Education, 51(2), 25-41.
-Examines how Mantle of the Expert can particularly enhance literary and language learning through dramatic inquiry methods.
+Examines how Mantle of the Expert can particularly improve literary and language learning through dramatic inquiry methods.

 • Edmiston, B. (2014).
 "Transforming Teaching and Learning with Active and Dramatic Approaches: Engaging Students Across the Curriculum."
 Routledge.
 Provides broader context for dramatic inquiry approaches and their place within contemporary pedagogy.